ByKsTv/Everything/Health/README.md

 - Visit once per year for cheap cost.
 - Do not use fluoride, it costs additional money.
-- Visit all dentists available to know who does it better
+- Visit all cleaning dentists available to know who does it better.

 ## ENT Doctor